Search by Provider Name

 TEEN DROP-IN SERVICES

-Eligibility: Varies by program.
-Programs generally serve ages 11-24 that are homeless and unaccompanied by an adult.
+Eligibility: Ages 11-24 that are homeless and unaccompanied by an adult.

 HOMEPLATE

 Weekly drop-in centers where youth can access food, clothing, showers, hygiene products, and receive referrals for other resources.
 Crafts, sports, games, and other activities may also be held at the drop-in centers.
-Outreach workers are also available to meet youth anywhere in Washington County to discuss resources.
+Outreach workers also available to meet youth anywhere in Washington County to discuss resources.
+HP also operates Education and Employment Programs to support youth with goals.

 Beaverton, OR 97005